CMCuritiba/Estacao-Trabalho-CMC/.github/CONTRIBUTING-en.md

 ## Submitting Pull Requests (PRs)

-In general, we follow the [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow#following-github-flow).
+In general, we use [Github Flow](https://docs.github.com/en/get-started/using-github/github-flow#following-github-flow).
 Please, follow these steps when submitting a PR:

 1. **Clone the project** to your machine (fork the repository to your own Github account only if needed).
 2. **Create a new branch** referring to an open issue (`feat/feature-name` or `fix/fix-name`).